Bikash1225/NoteShare-WEB/README.md

 ### 12. Conclusion

 The NOTES SHARE project successfully meets its objectives and demonstrates practical knowledge of modern web technologies.
-It is a suitable and effective minor project for college submission.

----

 **Technology:** React + TypeScript